 Operational fuel consumption varies more than installation fuel use.
-For example, operational fuel consumption in FY2017 was lower than in FY2016.24
+For example, operational fuel consumption in FY2017 and FY2018 was lower than in FY2016.
+In May 2019, the DOD reported that its anticipated Operational Energy Demand would grow in FY2019 to 88.1 million barrels but would be 87.6 million barrels in FY2020.25

-Unsurprisingly then, total US military fuel consumption tracks US engagement in wars and occupations.
-All told, from 1998 to 2017 the US purchased 2.4 billion barrels of petroleum fuel.
-Since the 9/11 attacks, annual fuel purchases have averaged more than 120 million barrels of all types of fuel.
-Between 2010 and 2015, the armed services purchased an average of 102 million barrels of fuel per year from the DOD.
-Purchases have declined in recent years as the US has reduced its operations in Iraq and Afghanistan, averaging about 100 million barrels a year from 2013-2017.
+Unsurprisingly then, total US military fuel purchases track US engagement in wars and occupations.
+All told, from 1998 to 2018 the US purchased about 2.5 billion barrels of petroleum fuel.
+Since the 9/11 attacks, the Defense Logistics Agency's average annual fuel purchases been about 122.4 million barrels of all types of fuel.
+At the peak of petroleum fuel purchases during this period, from FY2002 through FY2012 (which corresponds to the peak of US fighting in Afghanistan and Iraq war zones), total annual purchases of petroleum products averaged about 134.3 million barrels each year.
+Purchases declined in recent years as the US has reduced its operations in Iraq and Afghanistan, but slightly increased in FY2018.
+Total petroleum product purchases averaged about 100.6 million barrels a year from FY2013-2018.